jmakhack/hydrate-reminder/README.md

 Other useful resources include the [RuneLite wiki](https://github.com/runelite/runelite/wiki) and [OSRSBox's Writing RuneLite Plugins](https://www.osrsbox.com/blog/2018/08/10/writing-runelite-plugins-part-1-building/) blog post.
 It is recommended to use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) development environment for this project.

+To contribute any ideas, bug reports, and feedback, submit an [issue](https://github.com/jmakhack/hydrate-reminder/issues) or fill out the [feedback form](https://forms.gle/aZrqFvTP8LWZ1toi9).

 ## Code of Conduct
 Hydrate Reminder is governed by the [Contributor Covenant v1.4](CODE_OF_CONDUCT.md).